BRITE-REU/programming-workshops/source/workshops/04_Machine_learning/supervised_learning.rst

 .. image:: img/vampire-decsion-tree.jpg

-* **Random forest** is an algorithm for which we generate a set of decision trees.
+* **Random forest** is an algorithm which generates a set of decision trees.
 For each tree the random forest, we perturb the data using one-or-more sampling methods.
 This is referred to as an *esemble method* because the final prediction is based on ensemble of predictions made by each tree.

 ---------------------------------
 Assessing model performance